JamesMConroy/notes/notesrc.md

 notesrc - NDC's notes configuration file.

 ## DESCRIPTION
+*notes* uses a directory and its subdirectories to store the user's notes in files.
+See `notebook` bellow.
-*notes* uses a directory to store users files for notes.
-The directory can be a **Nextcloud®** Notes.
-The files can be plain text, markdown or anything else that can configured by *rule* statements in configuration file.
+The files can be plain text, markdown or anything else that can configured by *rule* statements in the configuration file.

 During startup *notes* reads the configuration file *$XDG\_CONFIG\_HOME/notes/noterc* or *~/.config/notes/noterc* or *~/.notesrc*;